tykling/certgrinder/README.md

 ### Certbot Documentation
 The `HTTP-01` and `DNS-01` hooks are documented here: https://certbot.eff.org/docs/using.html#hooks

+## Getting Started
+This can be a bit of a mouthful so let us break it down into manageable chunks.

+### Installing the Certgrinder Server

+#### Install Server
+Create a VM or Jail somewhere.
+This will be your Certgrinder server.
+It will need to have `Certbot` installed and `sshd` running.
+It also needs to be accessible over SSH from all your Certgrinder clients.
+Furthermore, if you intend to serve the challenges locally you also need port 53 and/or 80 open from the outside world (a portforward will work).

+#### Create User
+Create a dedicated user, usually the username is just `certgrinder`.
+The user needs `sudo` access to run the `certbot` binary, and to set a couple of environment variables.
+This works:

+3. Get the code from Git, put it in a `certgrinder` folder in the Certgrinder users homedir.
+Get the latest release, `master` is not always in a usable state: https://github.com/tykling/certgrinder/releases
+4. Certgrinder works using SSH.
+Configure `~/.ssh/authorized_keys` for your Certgrinder clients.
+Something like this works: from="2a01:3a0:1:1900:85:235:250:91",command="~/certgrinder/csrgrinder",restrict ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIOegnR+qnK2FEoaSrVwHgCIxjFkVEbW4VO31/Hd2mAwk ansible-generated on webproxy2.servers.bornhack.org

+###
 ## Additional Features
 Apart from the primary purpose of getting signed certificates the `certgrinder.py` script has a few other features that may be of use.